 In someone with cyanosis, a test typically shows unsaturated hemoglobin levels of 5 grams per deciliter of blood.
 Unsaturated hemoglobin does not carry oxygen.
 This result indicates at most 85% oxygen in the blood, which is too low.

 Treatment for peripheral cyanosis depends on the underlying cause of the problem.

-Doctors may prescribe specific medicines to treat heart and lung conditions.
-These medications help improve blood flow and oxygen supply to the organs and tissues.
-Some people may need oxygen therapy to restore normal levels of oxygen supply.
+Doctors may prescribe medications to treat heart and lung conditions.
+These help improve blood flow and oxygen supply to the organs and tissues.
+Some people

-Doctors may recommend that a person with peripheral cyanosis stops taking any medications that restrict blood flow.
-Medicines include beta blockers, birth control pills, and certain allergy medications.
-A doctor may also recommend that people make lifestyle changes, such as quitting smoking or drinking caffeine.
+Doctors may also recommend stopping any treatments that restrict blood flow, including beta blockers, birth control pills, and certain allergy medications.
+And they may recommend lifestyle changes such as quitting smoking, if this applies, or cutting out caffeine.

-In most cases, peripheral cyanosis is a symptom of another condition rather than being a medical condition by itself.
+Peripheral cyanosis is a symptom of a health issue rather than a medical condition in itself.

 - chest pain

 - profuse sweating